YoussefEssDS/Language-Detection/README.md

 This, by taking into consideration that we only will train our model(s) on 4 languages.

   I will use neural networks, to train this model.

+## Prerequisites:

+  For this project I will use several libraries that are not intitailly installed with python.
+So in this section, I provide an extensive list of all tools we will need in this project.